Ella, Sri Lanka Travel Guide

 The trail starts near the railway tracks.
 Some sections confuse first-timers.
 Use offline maps.
 Or hire a local guide.

 At the top, you get wide views across the southern plains.
-Wind moves fast.
+The wind moves fast.
 Clouds drift below you.

 This hike demands water.
 Bring at least 1.5 liters per person.